soda-lmu/lmu-soda-knowledge-sharing-tutorials/code-recipies/README.md

 **Prerequisites**:

 - Access to use Azure OpenAI Service was granted by your administrator
-- You have been given a value for the environment variable `AZURE_OPENAI_REGIONAL_ENDPOINT` (probably within the .env file you should have received).
+- You have been given a value for the environment variable `AZURE_OPENAI_ENDPOINT` (probably within the .env file you should have received).

 **Related tutorials**: